mspeculatrix/Zolatron64/ROM/flashrom/README.md

 | CPU_RWB                 | PORTA | 5      |
 | FL_WE                   | PORTA | 6      |
 | SYS_RES                 | PORTA | 7      |

-When we enable flash control, PHI2 gets set high and RWB gets set low, so that /READ_ENBLE to the flash chip is high.

-We need to set A14 and A15 as outputs and high so that /ROM_ENABLE is low.

-To disable, set A14 and A15 as inputs.

-To read from flash, set RWB high.